Howrah railway station: Heritage museum

 The nearby Rail Museum, Howrah was opened in 2006, and contains a section dedicated to the heritage and history of Howrah railway station.
 The railway museum, located south of the station, displays artefacts of historical importance related to the development of Eastern Railway.
 From 1909 to 1943 the Fairy Queen, the world's oldest operational steam locomotive, was displayed on a plinth inside the station.

+Major trains

+The train which originates from Howrah Junction are :